 In the text of the following brief biographies of inductees, the abbreviation LGBT repeatedly appears.
 It is currently a widely accepted term and stands for "lesbian, gay, bisexual, and transgender."
-Its use is intended as a reminder of Chicago's diversity.
+Its use and the occasional use of "queer" are intended as a reminder of Chicago's diversity.